 Newport Wetlands Reserve, South Wales

-This was one of only three permanent fortresses in Roman Britain, the home of the 2nd Augustan Legion, housing 5,000 soldiers and horsemen, with an amphitheatre, baths, shops and temples.
+This was one of only three permanent fortresses in Roman Britain, the home of the 2nd Augustan Legion, housing 5,000 soldiers and horsemen.
+It had an amphitheatre, baths, shops and temples.
 The National Roman Legion Museum lies inside what remains of the fortress, whose ruins include the most complete amphitheatre in Britain and the only remains of a Roman Legionary barracks on view anywhere in Europe.
-The museum also holds half a million objects from the nearby Roman forts of Caerleon (Isca) and Usk (Burrium).
+The museum also holds half a million objects from the nearby Roman forts of Caerllion (Isca) and Brynbuga (Usk, Burrium).

 two boys dressed as Roman soldiers holding a shield.